Model Policies and Organizations from Across the Country

 School gardens are fantastic!
 (To be convinced, view The Garden, A Master Teacher) But that’s not what this article’s about, so let me start over.
 School gardens are fantastic, and they require a tremendous amount of work.
 Which begs the question: Who can do all the work involved in growing a school garden?

 There is a groundswell of public support for school gardens, and yet, according to the California School Garden Survey conducted by Life Lab in 2011, the vast majority of the work involved in creating and maintaining school gardens falls on teachers who are already clearly overworked.
+Some teachers have gotten in touch with local garden and landscaping services in the hopes that they would be able to maintain the garden or install stone veneer panels for exterior gardens so students could have a safe place to do garden tasks.
 And while some of the necessary garden tasks fit seamlessly into the school schedule and make for ideal, hands-on learning experiences, some simply do not.
-And so it is common to see a teacher, at the end of a very long day, installing bird netting over the seedlings, heading out to the hardware store to replace a leaky valve, or sitting down to the computer to write a grant for a tool shed.
+Some elements of the garden of course look good all year round, such as the school flag standing tall on the flag pole (perhaps sourced from https://flagpolesetc.com/flagpoles/aluminum-flagpole or a similar website) and the fences with decoration on them.
+However, it is common to see a teacher, at the end of a very long day, installing bird netting over the seedlings, heading out to the hardware store to replace a leaky valve, or sitting down to the computer to write a grant for a tool shed.

 Many schools fundraise to support paid garden coordinator positions via education foundations, school improvement funds, or grants.
 At a time when some schools are being forced to cut staffing, libraries, and even school days in the year, however, this is a tall demand: in most cases, too tall.
 And so today we are highlighting one model for success that we have seen taking root across the country: policies and organizations that fund coordinators to serve gardens in a particular region: